scaldwell545/life-expectancy-project/README.md

 3. Does the number of Pharmacist in a country’s population correlate with the overall life expectancy?
 Does the number of Medical Doctors in a country’s population correlate with the overall life expectancy?

 Our results here were a little more surprising.
 Compared to our levels of correlation between infrastructure related variables and life expectancy, the number of medical doctors and pharmacists in the population have a lower correlation to life expectancy (r=0.62 and r=0.63, respectively).
 Though these r-values aren’t necessarily weak, they suggest that these variables have a lesser impact on a country’s life expectancy than those discussed earlier.
+This might be initially counter-intuitive as we associate these medical professionals with a higher quality of life and therefore a higher life expectancy.
 Why might this be the case?

+6. How do various infrastructural factors correlate with each other?

+Although the presence of doctors or pharmacists in a population doesn’t correlate highly with life expectancy, there does exist a correlation between infrastructure related variables and the presence of these individuals in a country’s population (r = 0.68 for medical doctors per 10,000 vs the percentage of a population using at least basic sanitation services for example).

+This might suggest that when a country has more money to invest in public infrastructure, like water and sanitation services, more specialized healthcare workers arise in the population as the country is able to support them.
+This could be, in part, due to increased investment in education in more developed countries which would therein increase opportunities for those who pursue education in healthcare.
+More research would have to be done to support this connection, however.